On reconstructing Morse functions with prescribed level sets on $3$-dimensional manifolds and a necessary and sufficient condition for the reconstruction: Our conclusion and remarks.

-Last, we review cases other than our case for Problem \ref{prob:1}, again.
+Last, we review cases other than our present case for Problem \ref{prob:1}, again.

-The preprint \cite{kitazawa3} of the author solves Problem \ref{prob:1} in a specific case for general $m$.
-Remember again that \cite{kitazawa3} studies cases where connected components of $F_a$ and $F_b$ are boundaries of some compact and connected manifolds.
-This also completely and affirmatively solves the case $m=4$ under the constraint that $F_a$ and $F_b$ are orientable.
+In \cite{kitazawa3}, the author has given answers to Problem \ref{prob:1} in a specific case for general $m$ (\cite[Main Theorems 1 and 2]{kitazawa3}).
+This is also on cases where connected components of $F_a$ and $F_b$ are boundaries of compact and connected manifolds of a certain class, the class of {\it MFHs}: the manifolds of the boundaries are of the class of {\it BMFHs}.
+The author has also completely and affirmatively solved the case where $F_a$ and $F_b$ are diffeomorphic to $S^{m-1}$ or of the form ${\sharp}_{j=1}^l (S^{k_j} \times S^{m-k_j-1})$ with $m>2$, $l \geq 0$ and $1 \leq k_j \leq m-2$.
+He has also completely and affirmatively solved the case $m=4$ under the constraint that $F_a$ and $F_b$ are orientable there.

-Our next step is, the case $m=4$ where the manifolds $F_a$ and $F_b$ may be non-orientable, for example.
+Our next problem is, the case $m=4$ where the manifolds $F_a$ and $F_b$ may be non-orientable, for example.